 This evening we made a mad dash to buy Daisy a nice dress before her class Christmas party tomorrow.
-I’ve known about the party for over a week but it suddenly dawned on me this afternoon that a recent growth spurt meant she had nothing suitable to wear.
+I’ve known about the party for over a week.
+It suddenly dawned on me this afternoon that a recent growth spurt meant she had nothing suitable to wear.
 Although I thought I had budgeted pretty well for Christmas it got me thinking about what other hidden costs the festive season can bring.

 Here’s a list of five things that might get missed out when planning a Christmas budget.

-2. Stamps If you send Christmas cards or presents by post you are going to need to stock up on stamps.
-To keep costs down you could look at using one of the cheaper alternatives like My Hermes.
+If you send Christmas cards or presents by post you are going to need to stock up on stamps.
+To keep costs down you could look at using one of the cheaper alternatives like a parcel company.